 6. Latent Semantic Indexing Keywords in Content (LSI)

-Latent Semantic Indexing (LSI) keywords help search engines extract meaning from words with multiple meanings, mostly synonyms.
+Latent Semantic Indexing (LSI) keywords play a crucial role in improving keyword ranking factors on Google.
+These keywords help search engines extract meaning from words with multiple meanings, mostly synonyms.
 The presence or absence of LSI keywords can also act as a content quality signal.

 For example my keyword would be “best blogging course” and my LSI would be “top blogging training “, “best blogging coaching” etc…